Gaurav0502/Chatbot-Yes-No-Answering/README.md

 1. TrainCheck - Enquiry about the train name and numbers.
 2. RouteCheck - Enquiry regarding the existence of a route between a source and destination.

+Here, for intent classification each intent had two questions and for an new question, the following steps where followed:

+1. Calculating the similiarity of the new question with all questions under each intent.
+2. Averaging out the similiarities for question under each intent.
+3. The intent with maximum average similiarity is alloted.

+**<u>Note:</u>** For calculating similiarity between two word embeddings, spacy by defualt uses the Cosine Similiarity.
+Moreover, for use cases with higher number intents and question training examples machine learning models like Decision Trees and Neural Networks would be more appropriate.

 ### Entity Extraction
 After obtaining the intent behind the question, we shall extract the entities from the question.
 Here, the entities are mainly train numbers, train names, source and destination and they are mapped to existing named entities as follows: